Protest – attempt at resolution

 The sequence for resolving a potential protest is:

-1. The protesting coach must identify the alleged failure to apply the correct rule, effect or misapplication of the rule.
+1. The protesting coach must identify the rule, either by content or rule number, which he/she believes was misapplied the incorrect rule of effect that was applied.
 This must be done before the next pitch.
 We should not expect the coach to give us a specific rule number.
 For example, if the protest involves the pitcher not taking the signal correctly, the coach does not have to state that he/she is protesting rule 10.2.2; it would suffice for the coach to state that the rule application he/she is protesting is the rule for the pitcher taking the signal.

 2. The opposing coach is given an opportunity to provide input on the issue.

-3. The crew then collaborates privately to attempt to resolve the issue and may use the rule book to arrive at a decision
+3. The crew privately attempts to resolve the issue using the rule book to arrive at a decision

 4. The crew brings the coaches together to explain the ruling with one final opportunity to use a rules book to determine the on-field resolution.